It is bizarre but there have been several articles recently claiming that National Socialists were not socialists.

 National Socialists are a totalitarian variety of Market Socialists.
 This form of socialism holds that society should be centrally controlled but industry and commerce should be allowed to interact through market mechanisms.
 Social Democrats are also Market Socialists but they are not totalitarian.

 The claim that National Socialists were not socialists relies on the fact that they opposed revolutionary Marxists in Italy and Germany and did not want the state to run industry.
-This argument could be used to deny the socialism of many socialist parties, such as the Labour Party in the UK.
-National Socialists were indeed opposed to revolutionary Marxism but only the far left would equate Marxism with socialism.
+This argument could also be used to deny the socialism of many socialist parties, such as the Labour Party in the UK.

 Defining political movements by the nature of their opponents at a chosen time is false reasoning.
 The definition of National Socialism is straightforward: National Socialists are a totalitarian variety of Market Socialists.